What to do if you’ve received a blackmail email

 When you receive a blackmail email, you might see your password written in the email.
 Scammers use this ploy (writing down your password in the email) to make you fearful and believe that the content of the email is authentic, eventually leading you to pay the ransom.
 The password scammers use in this ploy can be a password used by you at the moment, or it can be an older password that you have not used for a while.

-The scammers acquire your password through criminal activity; by stealing customer login details in a large-scale data breach.
-For example, it can be that they’ve hacked Facebook where you’re a member and collected your password as part of the data breach.
+The scammers acquire your password through criminal activity, namely by stealing customer login details obtained in large-scale data breaches.
+For example, it can be that they’ve hacked Facebook, where you have an account, and collected your password as part of the data breach.
 Additionally, if you’ve used the same password for your Facebook account and email account, then their leverage might seem truthful to an untrained eye.

 The username and password combination that people use will most likely be traded through criminal networks.
 This unfortunate situation happens to everyone who’s a customer of the website where the data breach has occurred.